Viper Documentation

 - AllowanceHolder allowlist (EVM): a 0x quote is only signed if its transaction

-to matches the canonical 0x AllowanceHolder contract — the same address across all four EVM chains — and any ERC-20 approval spender must equal that same AllowanceHolder.
+to matches the canonical 0x AllowanceHolder contract — the same address across all 5 EVM chains — and any ERC-20 approval spender must equal that same AllowanceHolder.

 - Validate-before-sign: chain ID, from address, value, and approval address are checked before any signature.